zerxiesderxies/sd-webui-gan-generator/README.md

 1. Seeds imported from simple gen page, or input your Seed 1 and Seed 2 directly
 - Can also click `Pick Seeds For Me` to randomly pick both seed1 and seed2
 - Can click `Swap Seeds` to flip the values of Seed 1 and Seed 2.
-2. Select your truncation psi and transfer interpolation factor (see below for explanation)
+2. Select your truncation psi and transfer interpolation factor.
-3. Select your method of style transfer in the drop-down menu (see below for explanation)
+3. Select your method of style transfer in the drop-down menu.
 4. Click `Generate Style Mixing`.
-The first two seeds and the mixed image should display.
+You should see three images being generated: the first two seeds and the mixed image.

 ## Parameters Explanation